babar-raza/package-descriptions/groupdocs.cloud/nuget/GroupDocs.Metadata Cloud SDK for .NET.md

 **eBook:** EPUB, DJVU, DJV
 **Other:** TORRENT

-## Platform Independence

-GroupDocs.Metadata Cloud's platform independent document manipulation API is a true REST API that can be used from any platform.
-You can use it with any language or platform that supports REST, be it the web, desktop, mobile, or the cloud.
-The API integrates with other cloud services to provide you the flexibility you require for processing documents.
-It is suitable for the most types of businesses, documents, or content.

 ## Getting Started

 You do not need to install anything to get started with GroupDocs.Metadata Cloud SDK for .Net.
 Just create an account at [GroupDocs for Cloud](https://dashboard.groupdocs.cloud/#/apps) and get your application information.